 Graduates will have access to an RCVS e-portfolio to record their progress through the VetGDP.
-This will be structured around their EPAs and they can record their
+This will be

 The records (reflections, case studies, feedback etc.) for each of the EPA sections within the e-portfolio represent the evidence to support progressive decisions (with rationale) on the graduate's competence and journey towards becoming a capable, confident, independent veterinary professional, to the point where they no longer feel they need support in their role as a vet.